Renavas Manor

-Renavas manor is a former residential manor in Renavas village, Lithuania on the bank of Varduva river.
+Renavas Manor is a former residential manor in Renavas village, Lithuania on the bank of Varduva river.
 Currently it is a museum.
 In the manor's park grows the thickest Norway spruce in Lithuania.
 The manor is valued for its original interior.
 Renavas Manor is one of the main tourist attractions in Mažeikiai District Municipality.

 History

-The estate was first mentioned on 26 December 1589 as Gaurai manor in the inventory of Luoba's and Gaureliai's manors.
-It was stated in the inventory that the estate was leased to Burba brothers.
+The estate was first mentioned on 26 December 1589 as Gaurai Manor in the inventory of Luoba's and Gaureliai's manors.
+It was stated in the inventory that the estate was leased to the Burba brothers.
 The mansion building at the time was wooden with a thatched roof.

 The von Rönne Family

 At the end of the 17th century the estate was purchased by French-born German family Rönne (Renė) from Bremen.

 The family was known in Lithuania since the beginning of the 15th century, having been granted permission to reside in Lithuania from the Archbishop of Riga.
 They owned numerous manor houses including: Gargsdai, Hlinowka, Obakie, Zawierz, Wensau, Puhren, Oxeln, Bershof, Hasenpoth, Wilkajen, New Sahten and Old Appusen.